junantan318/text-to-speech/README.md

 - Two Lambda functions:

-  -NewPost (creates a post ID and writes to DynamoDB, publishes to SNS)
+  - NewPost (creates a post ID and writes to DynamoDB, publishes to SNS)

-  -ConvertToAudio (reads post, calls Polly, writes MP3 to S3, updates DynamoDB)
+  - ConvertToAudio (reads post, calls Polly, writes MP3 to S3, updates DynamoDB)

 - A DynamoDB table: Posts (PK: postId as STRING)